Bayesian inference of polymerase dynamics over the exclusion process: Materials and Methods

 \section{Materials and Methods}

-Spt5 and PolII ChIP-seq data mapped to the hg19 University of California at Santa Cruz human genome were downloaded from Gene Expression Omnibus (GEO, http://www.ncbi.nlm.nih.gov/geo), accession number GSE117006.
+Spt5 and PolII ChIP-seq data mapped to the hg19 University of California at Santa Cruz human genome were downloaded from Gene Expression Omnibus (GEO, \url{http://www.ncbi.nlm.nih.gov/geo}), accession number GSE117006.
 We filtered the list of genes from the reference genome to only contain those with unique gene symbols on chromosomes 1–22 and X, thus excluding alternatively spliced genes.
 Hg19 gene coordinates were flanked 500 Nts upstream the TSS in order to include poised PolII.
 The 20 non-overlapping genes with the highest coverage of Spt5 ChIP-seq reads were selected.
-All simulation codes are written in Python (v3.7.1), with the PDE solver using Numba JIT compiler (v0.41.0)~\cite{Lam2015} (https://github.com/mcavallaro/dTASEP-fit).
+All simulation codes are written in c++ and Python (v3.7.1), with the PDE solver using Numba JIT compiler (v0.41.0)~\cite{Lam2015} (\url{https://github.com/mcavallaro/dTASEP-fit}).